cyverse-archive/DE/api/endpoints/filesystem/metadata.md

 This endpoint forwards the `metadata` value of the request to the corresponding metadata service endpoint.
 Please see the metadata documentation for more information on the format of this object.
 If the `metadata` key is omitted or set with an empty value, then an empty JSON body `{}` will be submitted to the corresponding metadata service endpoint.

+This endpoint forwards the `irods-avus` value to a corresponding data-info service endpoint.

 __Response__:

 ```json